 The staff has both OSHA HAZWOPER and MSHA health and safety training, with annual refresher courses.
 The group is skilled at addressing the ‘devil-in-the-detail’ for engineering needs of precision and accuracy.
 We regularly integrate our client’s data, and also export our end results in a format for direct use in Acad, MINEX, and GIS for our clients.
 We have Acad and GIS capabilities, but prefer to export out data for use by specialists in the client’s staff, but the background for these database systems affords top-level discussions on how to present the data.

 It is our goal to provide the most accurate information from the subsurface for your geologic or engineering problem, with the most effective approach (i.e., geophysical method), and do it in the most economical fashion possible.
-We understand engineers better than most, because half of Olson Engineering is staffed by engineers, they continually push the geophysical group to produce usable results.
+We understand engineers better than most, because half of Olson Engineering is staffed by engineers; they continually push the geophysical group to produce usable results.
 Our product will result in reduced risk for your engineering needs.
 Please contact us to determine if engineering geophysics can aid your program goals; if we or geophysics cannot, we will tell you upfront.
-We do not need another project, we aim for satisfied clients.
+We do not need another project as much as we need satisfied clients.